jba91/csc477/README.md

 AreaID : CrimeID : Age : Gender : Race

 AreadID is an integer from 1 to 21 representing the 21 police departments located in Los Angeles, CA.
-CrimeID is a code used to indicate the type of crime committed.
+CrimeID is a code used to indicate the type of crime committed - integer.
-Age refers to the age of the victim of the crime.
+Age refers to the age of the victim of the crime - integer.
+Gender: a character - M (Male) or F (Female)
+Race: a character code - W for white, etc

+We wrote `make_data_file.py` to parse the original csv file from data.gov and select only the fields we were interested in.
+We also converted all 5 fields to floating point values (see the code).